-Further details about the SMBIOS Type 42 structure can be found in the SMBIOS Specification.
+Further details about the SMBIOS type 42 structure can be found in the SMBIOS Specification.

-The remaining sections document how the SMBIOS Type 42 structure is defined for use by the Redfish Host Interface.
+The remaining sections document how the SMBIOS type 42 structure is defined for use by the Redfish host interface.

-8.2 Table 1: SMBIOS Type 42 structure definition for Redfish Host Interfaces
+7.2 Table 1: SMBIOS type 42 structure definition for Redfish